istio/istio.io/content/en/blog/2023/secure-apps-with-istio/index.md

 One of the biggest reasons users adopt service mesh is to enable secure communication among applications using mutual TLS (mTLS) based on cryptographically verifiable identities.
-In this blog, we’ll discuss the requirements of secure communication between applications, how mTLS enables and meets all those requirements, along with simple steps to get you started with enabling mTLS among your applications using Istio.
+In this blog, we’ll discuss the requirements of secure communication among applications, how mTLS enables and meets all those requirements, along with simple steps to get you started with enabling mTLS among your applications using Istio.

 ## What do you need to secure the communications among your applications?